silvia-odwyer/xenon/README.md

 cd xq

 # install dependencies
-# previously we used yarn install.
-This is no longer supported.
+# yarn install is no longer supported.
 npm install

 # serve with hot reload at localhost:8080